ehsan11100/AdGuard/Configuration.md

            - '0.0.0.0'
        ```
     - `port` — DNS server port to listen on.
-    - `statistics_interval` - time interval for statistics (in days)
+    - `statistics_interval` — Time interval for statistics (in days)
   - **Protection settings**
-    - `protection_enabled` — whether any kind of filtering and protection should
+    - `protection_enabled` — Whether any kind of filtering and protection should
-      be preformed.  **Since v0.107.0** it doesn't affect the rules with
+      be performed.  **Since v0.107.0** it doesn't affect the rules with
       `$dnsrewrite` modifier and other rewrites, including those taken from the
       operating system's hosts file.
-    - `filtering_enabled` — whether filtering of DNS requests based on rule
+    - `filtering_enabled` — Whether filtering of DNS requests based on rule
       lists should be performed.
     - `blocking_mode` — Specifies how to block DNS requests. "nxdomain" (default): respond with NXDOMAIN status; "null_ip": respond with the unspecified IP address (0.0.0.0); or "custom_ip": respond with `blocking_ipv4` or `blocking_ipv6`.
     - `blocking_ipv4` - IP address to be returned for a blocked A request if `blocking_mode` is set to `custom_ip`